shankarnarayanb/selenium-java/README.md

 # selenium-java
-Sample Project with selenium and Java based on Gradle
+Sample Project with TestNG, Selenium and Java based on Gradle